 The Wavy-rayed Lampmussel, like all freshwater mussels, are filter feeders that primarily consume bacteria and algae.
-The Wavy-rayed Lampmussel are mostly found in clear, small to medium sized streams with sand or gravel bed material and are sensitive to non-optimal conditions.
-They are commonly found in shallow depths, in or near riffles.
-The know locations of the Wavy-rayed Lampmussel are in Illinois, Tennessee, Kentucky, Indiana, Michigan, Ohio, Virginia, West Virginia, Pennsylvania, Alabama, North Carolina, Georgia and New York.
+The Wavy-rayed Lampmussel are mostly found in clear, small to medium sized streams near riffles with sand or gravel bed material and are sensitive to non-optimal conditions.
+The known locations of the Wavy-rayed Lampmussel are Illinois, Tennessee, Kentucky, Indiana, Michigan, Ohio, Virginia, West Virginia, Pennsylvania, Alabama, North Carolina, Georgia and New York.
 Within Illinois, there are 37 recorded occurrences yielding 84 individual Wavy-rayed Lampmussels.
 The location of this species is primarily in the Vermilion River and its tributaries.
 A single dead mussel was observed downstream of the Danville Dam in 2005.

 Spawning activities of the Wavy-rayed Lampmussel are in August and the larvae are not released until the following summer.
 The female can produce over 100,000 eggs during the spawning season.
 The only documented host fish for this mussel is the Smallmouth Bass which has been sampled throughout the project area.
 The project would likely expand the distribution of the host fish.
 After they detach from the host, they live among gravel bed material where they likely move less than 400 feet in their lifetime.
-They have a life span of 10 to 20 years
+They have a life span of 10 to 20 years.